 During this series we will speak with lenders, investors and Fintech who are disrupting traditional banking with new and alternative sources of funding or technology with the aim of helping businesses become more flexible and efficient.

-In this episode MarketFinance share with us details of their Loan and Revolving Credit options, they have also made available to us this useful step-by-step guide about CBILS and how you can apply.
+In this episode MarketFinance share with us details of their Loan and Revolving Credit options.